The Data-Driven Censored Newsvendor Problem: Computational Experiments

-Once we breach the identifiability barrier, the relative regret $\mathcal{R}^{id}(q^\pi)$ drops to less than 1\% for all three high-performing policies.
-In the worst case, our algorithm has a relative regret of less than 4\% (\Cref{tab:exponential}, $\lambda = 223.60$).
+When the problem is {\it easily identifiable} (i.e. $\lambda \gg \qopt_G$), \ALG remains near-optimal: in the worst case, its cost is within $4\%$ of the true newsvendor optimum (occurring at $\lambda = 223.60$ in \Cref{tab:exponential}). \CensoredSAA and \KM similarly perform exceptionally well, with a relative vanilla regret of at most 1\% in all cases.
 Again, this highlights that censoring is essentially immaterial in this regime.
 Finally, \SubsampleSAA and \IgnorantSAA retain their poor performance across most instances.
 This performance slightly improves for larger values of $\lambda$, since fewer demand samples are censored as $\lambda$ increases.

+We note that across all three tables, as $\lambda$ approaches $\qopt_G$ from below, \ALG incurs higher regret.
+This is in line with our intuition that determining identifiability becomes more challenging close to the identifiability boundary $\lambda = \qopt_G$, with \ALG making more misclassification errors.
+The exception to this trend is the exponential distribution (\Cref{tab:exponential}), where we observe the algorithm's regret steeply decreasing at $\lambda = 170.99$.
+For this instance, \ALG classifies the problem as ``knife-edge'' in 99\% of replications, thereby defaulting to outputting $\lambda$.
+However, for this value of $\lambda$, $\qcrit_G = 184.97$; this explains the algorithm's strong performance in the knife-edge regime.

-Overall, we find that \ALG demonstrates robustness to varying values of $\lambda$, with strong performance relative to the true newsvendor cost when the problem is identifiable.
-Moreover, our experiments show that, in a relative sense, the benefits of our algorithm are the largest in highly censored settings.
+Overall, our results illustrate the robustness of \ALG to varying values of $\lambda$, with strong performance relative to the true newsvendor cost when the problem is identifiable.
+Moreover, our experiments show that the benefits of our algorithm are the largest in highly censored settings.\footnote{We refer the reader to Appendix \ref{apx:knife-edge} for additional experiments that ``zoom into'' the knife-edge regime for each of these three distributions.
+In this ``zoomed in'' regime, we observe that \ALG, \KM, and \CensoredSAA achieve comparable performance according to both worst-case and vanilla regret metrics.}